DWolf-19/JDA-Extra/.github/ISSUE_TEMPLATE/bug_report.md

 vX.X.X

 ### Java version
-vX.X.X
+JDK X

-### To Reproduce
+### To reproduce
 Steps to reproduce the behavior:
 1. ...
 2. ...
 3. ...

 ### Expected behavior
-A clear and concise description of what you expected to happen
+A clear and concise description of what you expected to happen.

 ### Additional context
-Add any other context about the problem here
+Add any other context about the problem here.

-### Screenshots
-If applicable, add screenshots to help explain your problem